Quick Takeaways

 At its core, programmatic digital out-of-home operates through a simple but powerful ecosystem:

-• Demand-Side Platforms (DSPs): These are the tools buyers (brands, agencies) use to bid on inventory.
+Demand-Side Platforms (DSPs): These are the tools buyers (brands, agencies) use to bid on inventory.

-• Supply-Side Platforms (SSPs): These are the tools publishers (media owners) use to sell screen space.
+Supply-Side Platforms (SSPs): These are the tools publishers (media owners) use to sell screen space.

-• Ad Exchanges: Where those two sides meet to transact in real time.
+Ad Exchanges: Where those two sides meet to transact in real time.

 So instead of a sales rep selling a Times Square screen for three months, a brand can buy 15 minutes on that same screen right now, if the data says it’ll perform.

-It’s media buying, but with a brain—and an engine.
+It’s media buying, but with a brain and an engine.

-Key Components of Programmatic DOOH
+Key Parts of Programmatic Out-of-Home

 Explore the foundational components of programmatic DOOH advertising, from Demand-Side Platforms (DSPs) to Ad Exchanges.
 Learn how these elements work together to deliver dynamic, data-driven advertising campaigns and discover the industry leaders specializing in each.